Radwan Mujib Siddiq Bobby

-Radwan Mujib Siddiq Bobby (Note: রাদওয়ান মুজিব সিদ্দিক ববি) (born 21 May 1980) is a Bangladeshi strategy consultant and policy magazine editor.
-He is a Trustee of the center-left think tank Centre for Research and Information.
-He is the son of Sheikh Rehana.
-His maternal grandfather was Sheikh Mujibur Rahman.
-He is also brother of Tulip Siddiq, a British Labour Party politician and former Economic Secretary to the Treasury.
+Radwan Mujib Siddiq Bobby (Note: রাদওয়ান মুজিব সিদ্দিক ববি); born 21 May 1980) is a British-Bangladeshi strategy consultant, politician, policy magazine editor and businessman.
+He is a trustee of the center-left think tank, Centre for Research and Information of Awami League.
+He is a son of Sheikh Rehana, the youngest daughter of Sheikh Mujibur Rahman.
+His sister, Tulip Siddiq, is a British Labour Party politician and former Economic Secretary to the Treasury.

 Early life and education

 Radwan was born on 21 May 1980 in the United Kingdom.
 He is a London School of Economics graduate in political science.

 Career

 Radwan looks after the institution as a trustee of Center for Research and Information (CRI), the research institute aligned with Awami League's 'Young Bangla'.
 In August 2022, Radwan served as Strategic Advisor – Governance at UNDP Bangladesh.

 In April 2025, the Anti-Corruption Commission seized Radwan's properties and those of his family members after filing a successful petition with Dhaka Metropolitan Senior Special Judge Md Zakir Hossain.

+The seizures were linked to corruption cases involving the allocation of government-developed plots of land, in which Radwan and other members of Sheikh Hasina's family were later tried and convicted in absentia.
+In the same plot allocation case involving Tulip Siddiq, a group of British lawyers described the proceedings as "contrived and unfair".
+He is a councilor of Bangladesh Awami League.

+In February 2026, he was sentenced to 7 years in jail for the Purbachal scam cases.